-Besides the over 80,000 government employees spending time on LinkedIn, government agencies are using LinkedIn in several ways.
+Besides the 80,000+ government employees who are spending time on LinkedIn, government agencies are using LinkedIn in several ways.
 They are using it to recruit new talent.
 The National Security Agency (NSA) uses interactive puzzles to select new hires.
 If you can solve the puzzle on LinkedIn, then you have a better chance of getting hired.
 They are also using LinkedIn to engage with citizens and humanize their agencies.
 By displaying charity work being done or participating in dialogue, government agencies are able to show their human side.
 Lastly, they are using LinkedIn for publishing.
 Top executives are publishing thought leadership pieces and industry material via LinkedIn.
-In fact, the followers on LinkedIn are 61% more likely to share information that is posted by an individual, especially industry influencers.
+In fact, the followers on LinkedIn are 61 percent more likely to share information that is posted by an individual, especially industry influencers.

 Believe It or Not…

 LinkedIn has become #1 for thought leadership among social networks.

 - The Defense Intelligence Agency is the most sought-after government agency on LinkedIn.

 - There are more than 10,500 groups with some type of government focus.

 - Local governments are utilizing LinkedIn to connect with industry leaders to meet the needs of their communities.

 - The top LinkedIn group for government professionals and agencies is “Better Government” with over 17,000 members.